-Springfield Village Park stands as a vibrant tribute to Augusta's rich African American history and culture.
-Located in the heart of downtown Augusta, this historic site holds profound significance as it preserves the legacy of Springfield Baptist Church, one of the oldest continuously active African American congregations in the United States.
-Whether you’re a local or a visitor, Springfield Village Park offers a unique opportunity to connect with the stories and achievements of Augusta’s Black community while enjoying a serene and educational environment.
+In the heart of downtown Augusta, Springfield Village Park stands as a powerful tribute to African American history, faith, education, and resilience.
+Centered around the historic Springfield Baptist Church, this 2.5-acre park honors one of the oldest continuously active African American congregations in the United States.
+Whether you’re diving into local history, exploring downtown, or rediscovering your own backyard, Springfield Village Park offers a meaningful and inspiring experience rooted in Augusta’s story.

-The History Behind Springfield Village Park
+The History of Springfield

 -